Outer Bounds on the CEO Problem with Privacy Constraints: Abstract

 \section{Abstract}

-We investigate the rate-distortion-leakage region of the Chief Executive Officer (CEO) problem with a passive eavesdropper and privacy constraints, considering a general distortion measure.
-While an inner bound directly follows from the previous work, {an} outer bound is newly developed in this paper.
-To derive this bound, we introduce a new lemma tailored for analyzing privacy constraints.
-As a specific instance, we demonstrate that the tight bound for discrete and Gaussian sources is obtained when the eavesdropper can only observe the messages under logarithmic loss distortion.
-We further investigate the rate-distortion-leakage region for a scenario where the eavesdropper possesses the messages and side information under the same distortion, and provide an outer bound for this particular case.
-The derived {outer} bound {differs} from the inner bound by only a minor quantity {that} appears in the constraints associated with the privacy-leakage rates, and it becomes tight when the distortion is large.
+We investigate the rate-distortion-leakage region of the Chief Executive Officer (CEO) problem, considering the presence of a passive eavesdropper and privacy constraints.
+We start by examining the region where a general distortion measure quantifies the distortion.
+While the inner bound of the region is derived from previous work, this paper newly develops an outer bound.
+To derive the outer bound, we introduce a new lemma tailored for analyzing privacy constraints.
+Next, as a specific instance of the general distortion measure, we demonstrate that the tight bound for discrete and Gaussian sources is obtained when the eavesdropper has no side information, and the distortion is quantified by the log-loss distortion measure.
+We further investigate the rate-distortion-leakage region for a scenario where the eavesdropper has side information, and the distortion is quantified by the log-loss distortion measure and provide an outer bound for this case.
+The derived outer bound differs from the inner bound by only a minor quantity that appears in the constraints associated with the privacy-leakage rates, and these bounds match when the distortion is large.